 1. First 7-14 days: Concentrate on the cleaning with the vinegar and water (1 teaspoon in a quart of water for lasered areas) up to every hour and keeping Vaseline on it at all times.
 The less crusting, debris, oozing, and blood the better.
 In general, the more you clean the better.
 Crusting, debris and oozing leads to scarring and more risk for infection!
 Also try to get the crusts and clots cleaned from the depressed areas.
 This will allow them to build.
 If you do not have depressed scars, please disregard.
 This period of 7-14 days may last longer depending how effective or less effective you are at cleaning.
+You can clean the lasered areas as much as every hour to keep the areas clean.
+The goal is pink and raw which will allow it to heal faster and fill in your scars.
 At night it can be every 4 hrs that you can clean, to give you some rest.
-Keep doing this cleaning regimen until it heals over with no crusting or oozing.
+Keep doing this cleaning regime until it heals over with no crusting or oozing.
 If after it heals over with no crusting, no oozing, no bleeding and it is still depressed or if you want to improve the appearance of the scar, you can then put silicone gel / tape on 12 hours at night.
 The goal is to get the depth of the wound to approximately 0.5mm under the surrounding skin.
 Your body will build the rest of the wound to reach just the level of the skin.
 Once you start silicone gel / tape in any specific area you can stop Vaseline.
 Vaseline and silicone are not used together.
-Use Vaseline only on the raw areas.
-Silicone can be done for the next 6-12 months.
+Use Vaseline only on the raw areas: Silicone can be done for the next 6-12 months.
 If tolerable you can do Silicone Gel / Tape all the time and 24 / 7 until the scars are near level with the surrounding skin (as described above).